svencent/MavensMate/CONTRIBUTING.md

 ### Contributing

-This project contains the Node.js source code that powers Salesforce1 IDEs for text editors like Atom and Sublime Text.
+This project contains the Node.js source code that powers Salesforce IDEs for text editors like Atom and Sublime Text.

 #### Submitting Issues